Ultrasonic Weld Inspection

 • Precise detection, measurement and reporting of smaller cracks for condition monitoring or repair.

-High Temperature Phashed Arrays Applications
+High Temperature Ultrasonic Applications

 • Corrosion Evaluation, Hydrogen Related Condition Monitoring & Weld Testing.